tylersuehr7/chips-input-layout/README.md

 `setChipBackgroundColor(ColorStateList)` | Changes color of each chips' background.
 `setChipDeleteIcon(Drawable)` | Changes the each chips' delete icon.
 `setChipDeleteIcon(int)` | Overload of setChipDeleteIcon(Drawable).
-`setDetailedChipTextColor(ColorStateList)` | Changes text color of each detailed chips' title and subtitle.
+`setChipDetailsTextColor(ColorStateList)` | Changes text color of each detailed chips' title and subtitle.
-`setDetailedChipBackgroundColor(ColorStateList)` | Changes color of each detailed chips' background.
+`setChipDetailsBackgroundColor(ColorStateList)` | Changes color of each detailed chips' background.
-`setDetailedChipDeleteIconColor(ColorStateList)` | Changes color of each detailed chips' delete icon.
+`setChipDetailsDeleteIconColor(ColorStateList)` | Changes color of each detailed chips' delete icon.
-`setFilterableListBackgroundColor(ColorStateList)` | Changes color of the filterable list's background.
+`setFilterListBackgroundColor(ColorStateList)` | Changes color of the filterable list's background.
-`setFilterableListTextColor(ColorStateList)` | Changes text color of the filterable list's items.
+`setFilterListTextColor(ColorStateList)` | Changes text color of the filterable list's items.
-`setFilterableListElevation(float)` | Changes elevation of the filterable list.
+`setFilterListElevation(float)` | Changes elevation of the filterable list.

 ## Using the Chips
 There are a plethora of ways you can manipulate chips in `ChipsInputLayout`.
 However, the main abilities afforded by `ChipsInputLayout` are that you can set a list of chips that can be filtered by user input and set a list of chips that are pre-selected.
 Other features are listed in the table below.